swent-epfl/public/bootcamp/deliverables/B3/1-Authentication.md

 The *requirements* for the Sign-In feature are the following:

-- Users can sign-in using their Google account.
+- Users can sign in using their Google account.
-  When the sign-in process completes successfully, they should be redirected to the Overview screen.
+  When the sign in process completes successfully, they should be redirected to the Overview screen.
 - Users can log out by pressing the log out button on the Overview screen.
   If the log out is successful, they should be redirected to the Sign-in screen.
-- Users can sign-in with any Google account.
+- Users can sign in with any Google account.
 The account does not need to be the device's account and should allow users to enter a new Google account.

 You will also need to update your `BootcampApp` composable to satisfy the following requirements: